chesterbr/ruby2600/README.md

     bundle exec ruby-prof bin/ruby2600-headless /path/of/your/romfile.bin 1

-(the number in the end is the number of frames to run - an extra one will be added, since first frame of several games is kind of bogus)
+(the number in the end is the number of frames to run; an extra one will be added, since first frame of most games is kind of bogus)

+Notice you can add support to other VMs by creating a run script under [`/bin`][https://github.com/chesterbr/ruby2600/tree/master/bin].

 ### Keys